rusty-scratch/sb-itchy/README.md

 This is a low level Scratch project builder.
 A core for [**sb-scratchy**](https://github.com/rusty-scratch/sb-scratchy), high level and user-friendly abstraction of this crate.

-If you want to create your own high level Scratch builder, you can have this crate as dependency!
+If you want to create your own high level Scratch builder, you can depend on this crate!

-For whatever reason, you can also rawdog it; there are examples provided.